-G.c.4 Number and percent of providers surveyed that met the requirements for the use of training and support plans with restrictive procedures Numerator: Number of providers surveyed that met the requirements for use of training and support plans with restrictive procedures Denominator: Total number of providers surveyed
+G.c.2 Number and percent of providers surveyed during the performance period that met requirements for use of physical or mechanical restraints.
+Numerator: Number of providers surveyed during the performance period that met requirements for use of physical or mechanical restraints Denominator: Total number of providers surveyed during the performance period.